Higher Performing Home Solar Energy Batteries Improve Energy Efficiency

 Depth of discharge (DoD) - the percentage of capacity (in kWh) used before the battery should be recharged.
-For the standard lithium ion battery, the DoD is 80–100%.
+For the standard lithium ion battery, the DoD is 80 to 100%

 Round trip efficiency - the amount of energy stored that can be retrieved.
-For an efficiency of 90 percent, of 100 kWh stored, 90 kWh could be used.
+For an efficiency of 90%, of 100 kWh stored, 90 kWh could be used

 Lifetime expectancy - like your laptop or cellphone battery, over time the charge of your storage battery will degrade.
 The DoD, discharge rate, and number of cycles will affect the battery lifespan.
-While newer batteries have a 10-year warranty, your solar panels have a life expectancy of 15 – 30 years, so your solar system cost analysis should include at least one replacement.
+While newer batteries have a 10-year warranty, your solar panels have a life expectancy of 15 to 30-years, so your solar system cost analysis should include at least one replacement

 Your battery storage needs for your on-grid home solar energy system will be different from that of the off-grid solar system powering your cottage or summer home.
 Lithium-ion batteries provide many advantages over the incumbent lead-acid battery.

-The depth of discharge of a Li-on battery is around 90% versus 50–60% for the lead-acid battery.
-The Li-ion will provide around 1,000 – 10,000 cycles, and the battery does not need a full recharge to recycle.
+The depth of discharge of a Li-on battery is around 90% vs 50 to 60% for the lead-acid battery.
+The Li-ion will provide around 1,000 to 10,000 cycles, and the battery does not need a full recharge to recycle.

-If it’s a cloudy winter day, when the battery only has enough excess solar energy to charge to 40 percent, it can still be used, whereas the lead acid battery will provide 100–1,000 cycles and if not charged to 100%, it will degrade quicker.
+If it’s a cloudy winter day, when the battery only has enough excess solar energy to charge to 40%, it can still be used, whereas the lead acid battery will provide 100–1,000 cycles and if not charged to 100%, it’ll degrade quicker.
 The Li-ion battery capacity can be expanded by stacking.

 The lead-acid battery is a more cumbersome device in several ways.
 With a lower energy capacity, lead-acid batteries are heavier and take up more room.
 Since they create hydrogen gas, they require proper ventilation.
 Sealed lead acid batteries are suitable for on-grid solar systems.